microsoft/qsharp-runtime/src/QirRuntime/README.md

 4. cmake -G Ninja -DCMAKE_BUILD_TYPE=Release ..
 5. cmake --build .

-Or you can run `build.py` script from QirRuntime folder.
-The default options for the script are `make debug`.

-- (Windows) `python build.py [make/nomake] [debug|release] [noqirgen]`
-- (Linux) `python3 build.py [make/nomake] [debug|release] [noqirgen]`

-The script will place the build artifacts into `build/[Windows|Linux]/[Debug|Release]` folder.
-We strongly recommend doing local builds using the build script because it also runs clang-tidy.
+Or you can run `build-qir-runtime.ps1` script from QirRuntime folder.
+The script will place the build artifacts into `build/[Debug|Release]` folder.
+We strongly recommend doing local builds using the build script because it also runs clang-tidy if it is installed.

 CI builds and tests are enabled for this project.
-The build has no external dependencies, but some of the tests depend on `Microsoft.Quantum.Simulator.Runtime` library.
+The build for `test/QIR-static/qsharp/qir-gen.csproj` has project dependencies on other parts of the runtime and may trigger a build for those components, while some of the tests depend on `Microsoft.Quantum.Simulator.Runtime` dynamic library built from.

 ### Windows pre-reqs